 10. Eat ceylon, or true cinnamon.
 True cinnamon has been shown to help balance blood sugar levels.
 Try mixing it into tea or coffee, using it in baking and other recipes, sprinkling it on hot and cold cereal and even using it to spice curries.
 There are a number of benefits to including ceylon over regular cinnamon in your diet, so while it’s a bit of a splurge, if you can get your hands on some, I think it’s worth it.

 Stress, exercise, dehydration and sleep all play a roll in hunger.

 Not managing our stress levels can cause cortisol levels to remain high in the body, effectively increasing our appetite.
 We’ve all been there.
 Stress eating, emotional eating, whatever you want to call it.
-High stress levels can effect our appetite, which is psychological drive that causes us to crave particular foods, not to be mixed up with real hunger.
+High-stress levels can affect our appetite, which is a psychological drive that causes us to crave particular foods, not to be mixed up with real hunger.
 Mindful eating and bringing awareness to times you overeat can distinguish between appetite and true hunger.
 A food journal is often helpful in this case!